 So, what does intimacy mean to a man?

-A great writer, Shaunti Feldhahn, talks about ways for wives to help their husbands honor their marriage by keeping their eyes focused on their wives.
+Social researcher Shaunti Feldhahn, the bestselling author of the book Through a Man’s Eyes: Helping Women Understand the Visual Nature of Men, talks about ways for wives to help their husbands honor their marriage by keeping their eyes focused on their wives.
 One great way of doing this is by filling up their visual files!
 For example, keep the lights on during sex.

 2. Physical needs

 Another reason why intimacy is different for men and women is because of the differences in needs.
 While women definitely have physical needs, men tend to have higher physical needs than most women.
 The reason for this is that men are genetically different than women.
 Men truly crave sexual intimacy.

 3. Need for respect

 Men have a total need for respect in their lives.
 When a man feels heard and respected, he is more apt to be physically intimate with his wife.
 But on the flip side, when a wife completely undermines her husband, chances are he will be more reluctant to go to bed with her.
 Where a man feels respected, that is where he tends to gravitate.

 Respecting your husband doesn’t mean bowing down to everything that he says or does, it merely means not talking badly about him (to him or other people), telling him how much you appreciate him and not being a nag.
 Wives, if you can take small steps to make your husband feel more respected, you can be sure that he will be turned on.

 Through many conversations about various things that turn men on, the most common (aside from the three mentioned above) was when their wives would initiate intimacy.
 Such a simple thing, yet such a touchy thing, which we’ll get to in a minute.
 But really, men find marriage intimacy incredible when their women want them and let them know.

 The only tip here: initiate sex with your husband!